-keys specifies a list of allowed objects' names.
-Only simple keys are currently allowed (no regular expressions).
+keys is a list of allowed objects" names (or a single name).
+Only simple strings are allowed (no regular expressions).

 If both types and keys are provided, then objects that satisfy any of types or keys are read.

 selector is a general function that accepts an object from a ROOT file and returns a boolean.
 If selector is given, both types and keys must be omitted, or LenaTypeError is raised.